MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

     az vm list -d -o table --query "[?name=='QuickstartAnsible-vm']"
     ```

-> [!NOTE]
+**NOTE**:

-> The output from the `az vm list` command includes the public IP address used to connect via SSH to the virtual machine.
+* The output from the `az vm list` command includes the public IP address used to connect via SSH to the virtual machine.

 ## Connect to your virtual machine via SSH